stett/stett.github.io/_includes/about.md

 What I'm Up To These Days
 -------------------------
+I am working on a teeny little project at Epic Games.
+What a wild ride!

-Working on my masters in computer science at a weird little school called [DigiPen](https://www.digipen.edu/), and writing code for the Minecraft team at Microsoft.
+A couple years ago I completed my masters in computer science at a weird little school called [DigiPen](https://www.digipen.edu/).

-Previously I worked for a kick-ass indie game studio called [Strange Loop Games](http://www.strangeloopgames.com/).
+During that time I wrote code for the Minecraft team at Microsoft, and before that I worked for a kick-ass indie game studio called [Strange Loop Games](http://www.strangeloopgames.com/).

 <!--